mondongos/notelist-react/README.md

 # Epistle
 Note taking app built in React.
+Styling tbc

 ### How to use
 1. Clone this repo